Conway-Fried-Parker-Volklein Theorem: Hurwitz space components/Braid Orbits on a Nielsen class

 VI.
 Comparing the 3-cycle and Liu-Osserman Pure-cycle case: A connectedness result of Liu and Osserman ([hurwitzLiu-Oss.pdf] while postdocs at Berkeley) says: if you take pure-cycle conjugacy classes in Sn (one disjoint cycle in the conjugacy class representatives), and the genus of covers in the Nielsen class is 0, then the absolute Hurwitz space is connected.
 The overlap with the result is the case r=n-1 for 3-cycles.
 These cases were especially interesting because whether the Main Modular Tower conjecture was true was 100% a story of analyzing my classification of cusps using the lifting invariant. [#1, §6] has a general guiding statement for the inverse Galois applications of these types of results – a la, Fried-Voeklein: FS-Lift-Inv.html has examples of pure-cycle Nielsen classes which show how the lifting invariant gives information on this potential umbrella result.

 VII.
 Some history of CFPV-Thm: A first version of the B(ranch)C(ycle)L(emma) appeared in [#3, §3].
 The version now used by many starts [#2, §5] (repeated in Matzat-Malle and in Völklein's book).
 The Conway-Fried-Parker-Völklein result happened because I showed John Thompson the use of the Schur multiplier in 1988.
-This showed that from any p-perfect group with a nontrivial Schur multiplier, you could produce examples of Nielsen classes for which there was more than one braid orbit.
+From this you could use any group with a nontrivial Schur multiplier to produce infinitely many Nielsen classes having more than one braid orbit.
 I used 3-cycles – with a partial proof that the lifting invariant gave the precise components – as an application loaded case.
-John told Conway and Parker, who found a way to put more structure into the appearance of the Schur multiplier, clever though totally ineffective.
-Serre asked me about the 3-cycle case (when the covers have genus 0; r=n-1 in the An cases above) from a talk I gave at Delong-Pisot-Poutieu seminar in Paris (1988).
+John told Conway and Parker, as described above. asked me about the 3-cycle case (when the covers have genus 0; r=n-1 in the An cases above) from a talk I gave at Delong-Pisot-Poutieu seminar in Paris (1988).
 Serre based his proof [#4] – his 1st paper on the topic – on the braid method I used to show cases of this.

-I waited a long time to send out for publication the paper hf-can0611591.html on the full result for all r because I wanted to prove results on two precise applications.
+I waited a long time to send out for publication the paper hf-can0611591.html on the full result for all r so as to include two precise applications.
 1st: To the Inverse Galois Problem and Alternating group presentations of GQ, the absolute Galois group of Q. 2nd: To giving useful “automorphic functions” (from theta nulls) on some of those components.
 Both apply Riemann's subject of half-canonical classes.
 The last uses Serre's 2nd paper [#5] related to this topic.

-Many seem to have trouble picking the definition of Nielsen class, a generalization of the idea of conjugacy class.
+Many seem to have trouble picking up the definition of Nielsen class, a generalization of the idea of conjugacy class.
 John Thompson has suggested the problem is because, to most mathematicians, all groups are symmetric groups.
 So, distinguishing conjugacy classes from disjoint cycle types is subtle them.
 Whatever the reason, the subject is far from ineffable, and Nielsen classes, and their equivalences, are the fundamental sets in understanding families of Riemann surface covers.
+The only geometric invariant so far introduced that separates components further, that might otherwise be indistinguishable, is the lifting invariant.

 [#1] M. Fried, The Main Conjecture of Modular Towers and its higher rank generalization, in Groupes de Galois arithmetiques et differentiels (Luminy 2004; eds.
 D. Bertrand and P. Dèbes), Sem. et Congres, Vol. 13 (2006), 165–230.